paines/raylib-scm/README.md

  - [ ] Allocate C objects in memory managed by Chicken: it's probably much more efficient than `malloc()`
  - [ ] Make API and deployment files more idiomatic for Chicken Scheme.
  - [ ] Write something funny and/or useful using this bindings.
+ - [ ] Adapt all examples to new chicken import functionality

 ## Current Raylib version